 Got something to say?
 Then say it already.

-Got a dream blog you always wanted to write for?
-Then write some epic shit that you know will totally blow the audience’s mind and make it impossible for that blogger to say no to you.
+Want to start a dream blog and write some epic shit that you know will totally blow the audience’s mind and make it impossible for that blogger to say no to you.

 But you’ve got to have the goods.
 And they have to be remarkable.
 And that part’s on you.